 All democracies share the property that budgets are set jointly by the executive and the legislative branch.
-Budgets require approval by elected bodies, essentially because fiscal policy is redistributive.
+In fact budget are laws, which require approval by elected bodies, essentially because fiscal policy is redistributive.
 Taking from some to give to others is only legitimate if it is the outcome of an uncontroversial democratic process ("no taxation without representation").
-Any constraining arrangement must be democratically legitimate.
+This is a requirement for any arrangement.
 How do potential solutions to the deficit bias measure up to this requirement?

 A first solution is to delegate some aspects of fiscal policy to an unelected agent.
-This may well be the first-best solution.
 Indeed, the deficit bias can be reduced or eliminated through delegation to an agent who is not exposed to pressure by interest groups, which practically eliminates elected officials in favor of bureaucrats.
 The reference here is central banks.
-In Monetary policy, however, has limited redistribution effects, mostly between borrowers and lenders as the interest rate changes.
-In the absence of inflation, these effects are likely to be reversed along the cycle.
-For this reason, delegation of monetary policy is different from delegation of budgetary responsibilities.
+Monetary policy, however, has limited redistribution effects, mostly between borrowers and lenders.
+Moreover, in the absence of inflation, these effects are likely to be reversed along the cycle.
+For this reason, delegation of fiscal policy is different from delegation of budgetary responsibilities.
 Even though delegation could be limited to just setting the budget balance, which has limited redistributive effects, it is not observed in practice.
 Delegation to non-elected officials appears to be difficult, if not impossible.
+Provided the control of the co

 Numerical rules are more acceptable because they are self-imposed by the very elected officials that they are designed to bind.
 In fact, rules are like laws that restrict freedom for the common good.
-Governments and Parliaments routinely operate under such laws, many of which are inscribed in constitutions.
-Naturally, elected officials wish to avoid limits on their own freedom of action.
+Governments and Parliaments routinely operate under such laws, but elected officials naturally wish to avoid limits on their own freedom of action.
 The challenge, however, is not just to have such limits adopted, but that they remain in place since laws can be amended or even repudiated.
-There are several
+There are several instances when potentially useful rules were adopted and applied when they were not binding and rescinded when they were needed.
+This is the case of Europe's Stability and Growth Pact or of former Chancellor of the Exchequer Gordon Brown's self-imposed fiscal responsibility principle.
+Another example is the US Gramm-Rudman-Hollings deficit reduction law of 1985; the annual deficit targets were raised in 1987 when they proved too difficult to meet.